What is the Prequalification (PQC) System?

 • exceeds $60,000

-• is less than $60,000 and the commission's service risk rating is 3 or 4.
+• is less than $60,000 (where the service risk rating is 3 or 4).

 A BPP building project is valued over $100 million or is a declared BPP project of a lesser value.

-Under the Queensland Procurement Policy 2023 (QPP 2023), BPPs include:
+Under the QPP 2023, BPPs include:

-• Best practice workplace health and safety (WHS) systems and standards
+• best practice workplace health and safety (WHS) systems and standards

-• Best practice commitment to apprentices and trainees
+• best practice commitment to apprentices and trainees.

 How to apply